-A Policy on Determining Materiality of and Dealing with Related Party Transactions is placed on the Company's website at www.endurancegroup. com/investor/investor-relations.
+A Policy on Determining Materiality of and Dealing with Related Party Transactions is placed on the Company's website at www.endurancegroup.com/investor/investor-relations.

-i) In terms of Regulation 55A of the SEBI (Depositories and Participants) Regulations, 1996 (valid up to 2nd October 2018) and Regulation 76 of the SEBI (Depositories and Participants) Regulations, 2018 (valid from 3rd October 2018), the Company has submitted, on a quarterly basis, Reconciliation of Share Capital Audit Report, duly audited by a Practicing Company Secretary, to the Stock Exchanges.
+(Depositories and Participants) Regulations, 1996 (valid up to 2nd October 2018) and Regulation 76 of the SEBI (Depositories and Participants) Regulations, 2018 (valid from 3rd October 2018), the Company has submitted, on a quarterly basis, Reconciliation of Share Capital Audit Report, duly audited by a Practicing Company Secretary, to the Stock Exchanges.
 This audit report confirms reconciliation of share capital held in depositories i.e. NSDL & CDSL and in the physical form with the issued and listed share capital.

-Pursuant to Regulation 7(3) of the Listing Regulations, the Company had obtained halfyearly certificate, from a Practicing Company Secretary, confirming that its Registrar and Share Transfer Agent, Link Intime India Private Limited are maintaining all activities in relation to both physical and electronic share transfer facility.
+Pursuant to Regulation 7(3) of the Listing Regulations, the Company had obtained half-yearly certificate, from a Practicing Company Secretary, confirming that its Registrar and Share Transfer Agent, Link Intime India Private Limited are maintaining all activities in relation to both physical and electronic share transfer facility.

-- 13. A Disclosures of the compliance with corporate governance under Regulations 17 to 27 of the Listing Regulations except those which are already disclosed elsewhere in this report: - i.
+13. A Disclosures of the compliance with corporate governance under Regulations 17 to 27 of the Listing Regulations except those which are already disclosed elsewhere in this report:

 Orderly succession to Board and Senior Management: